ic3software/mccs/alpha-data-model.md

 --- | ---
 MongoDB | `entities`

 Entities can be companies, organizations or simply representations of a human being.
-An entity is the "account" that the user controls in MCCS.
+An entity owns the account that the user controls in MCCS to make MC transfers.
 A typical entity might be a registered company or a non-profit organization.

 An entity document can be linked to multiple user documents, which means an entity can be managed by more than one user.